MojtabaTajik/Roamler.Location/Readme.md

 This API let the client add location(s) to configured store and search for locatipns near the given location.

 ## 📖&nbsp; Architecture
 The project developed based on Clean Architecture and has four layers:

-  * **API** Entrypoint of the project, endpoint exposer, Swageer config and DI registration
+  * **API** entry point of the project, endpoint exposure, Swagger config and DI registration
   * **Application** The whole logic of the program following CQRS model
   * **Domain** The domain models
   * **Infrastructure** Services which communicating with external API/Tools/Files